YubinYe/Coursera-Deep-Learning-deeplearning.ai/05-Sequence Models/1-3课-课后选择题/Sequence models & Attention mechanism.md

     >  P(y\*|x) > P(y|x) indicates the error should be attributed to the search algorithm rather than to the RNN.

-5. Continuing the example from Q4, suppose you work on your algorithm for a few more weeks, and now find that for the vast majority of examples on which your algorithm makes a mistake, P(y\*|x) > P(y|x) This suggest you should focus your attention on improving the search algorithm.
+5. Continuing the example from Q4, suppose you work on your algorithm for a few more weeks, and now find that for the vast majority of examples on which your algorithm makes a mistake, P(y\*|x) > P(y|x) This suggest you should focus your attention on improving the search algorithm `not RNN`.

     - [x] True
     - [ ] False